puniverse/quasar/docs/index.md

 All actors extends the [`Actor`]({{javadoc}}/actors/Actor.html) class.
 The constructor takes the actor's name (which does not have to be unique, and may even be `null`), and its mailbox settings (of type [`MailboxConfig`]({{javadoc}}/actors/MailboxConfig.html)).

 `MailboxConfig` defines the mailbox size (the number of messages that can wait in the mailbox channel), with `-1` specifying an unbounded mailbox, and an *overflow policy*.
-The overflow policy works the same as for plain channels, except that the `THROW` policy doesn't cause an exception to be thrown in the sender if the mailbox capacity is exceeded, but rather throws an exception into the receiving actor (the exception will be thrown when the actor next blocks on a `receive`).
+The overflow policy is currently ignored.
+If the mailbox capacity is exceeded, an exception will be thrown *inside* the receiving actor when the actor next blocks on a `receive`.

 An actor is required to implement the [`doRun`]({{javadoc}}/actors/Actor.html#doRun()) method.
 This method is the actor body, and is run when the actor is spawned.